 3) Halftime Shows

 We also analyzed activity during halftime shows, and came to the following conclusion.

-	It seems that coders tuned in to see Bruno Mars and Justin Timberlake, but Katy Perry and Lady Gaga weren’t so popular.
+It seems that developers tuned in to see Bruno Mars and Justin Timberlake, but Katy Perry and Lady Gaga weren’t so popular.
 Of course, this might have more to do with the game itself than the performers…

 All in all, we can say with certainty that developers are influenced by the Super Bowl.
-Although life at IT companies doesn’t stop for the game, you probably shouldn’t expect too much from coders on NFL Sundays!
+Although life at IT companies doesn’t stop for the game, you probably shouldn’t expect too much from developers on NFL Sundays!

 So what about you – are you a fan?